muhark/dpir-intro-python/syllabus.md

 2. Figures, subplots, axes, legends
 3. Plotting uni- and bivariate datasets in `matplotlib`
 4. The convenience of `seaborn`
-5. Customising your plots
+5. Customizing your plots

-The fourth week introduces two key libraries for data visualisation: `matplotlib` and `seaborn`.
-Students will learn the philosophy behind data visualisation, and how to create a number of useful 2D graphs.
+The fourth week introduces two key libraries for data visualization: `matplotlib` and `seaborn`.
+Students will learn the philosophy behind data visualization, and how to create a number of useful 2D graphs.

 ### _Week 5_: Machine Learning I